Making your job interview successful

 “Where will the job I am applying for fit into the team?”

-“What is your interview process?”
+“What happens next in interview process?”

 Good Luck !